Klipper3d/klipper/docs/Code_Overview.md

    [debugging documentation](Debugging.md) to convert this g-code file to micro-controller commands.
 This is useful to exercise corner cases and to check for regressions.

+Note that Klipper uses the [GNU GPLv3 license](../COPYING).
+The interface to kinematic code in Klipper is an internal abstraction, and any code utilizing that interface is also subject to the GNU GPLv3 licensing requirements.

 ## Porting to a new micro-controller